rickycodes/oysterclip/README.md

-# Clipboard Manager
+# OysterClip

-A lightweight, secure, dual-component clipboard history system for Unix/Linux and macOS.

-**Watcher** captures clipboard entries to a local encrypted database. **Viewer** provides a searchable UI for browsing history.
+A lightweight, secure clipboard history manager for Unix/Linux and macOS. **OysterClip** consists of a background watcher daemon that captures clipboard entries to an encrypted database, paired with a powerful desktop UI and terminal-based viewer for searching and managing your clipboard history.

 ## Components

-### 📝 Watcher (`packages/watcher`)
+### 📝 Watcher (`packages/oysterclip-watcher`)

 A daemon that monitors your system clipboard and persists entries to SQLite with encryption.